 MusicFace starts by receiving the input music in MIDI format (or Audio format that provides extra information about the music).
 Structure and expressive cues such as tempo, loudness, and timing are combined with emotion color cues from extracting harmonic tension and rhythm, which then can be translated into emotional states based on the associations defined by our observations and other existing studies.
-A fuzzy rule-based system, using a two dimensional mood model, is responsible for deciding on facial emotions and actions (e.g. blinking).
+A rule-based fuzzy system, using a two dimensional mood model, is responsible for deciding on facial emotions and actions (e.g. blinking).
 The requested facial actions are then sent to iFACE framework components in order to create the visual effects.

 To create visual content, MusicFace mainly uses a parameterized 3D head model, provided by iFACE framework.
 This model has a multi-layer parameter space that allows control of the head movements and facial actions at low (vertex), medium (facial feature), and high (feature group) levels, combined with parameters for mood and personality.
-Extensions to MusicFace (and iFACE) involves non-photo-realistic animation or "moving paintings" where the emotions are applied to a painting rather than a photograph or computer model (Figure 6a) as well as additional driving time-based facial shape distortions and color/image effects of the animation.
+A future extension to MusicFace (and iFACE) involves non-photo-realistic animation or "moving paintings" where the emotions will be applied to a painting rather than a photograph or computer model.